Confinement and dynamical chiral symmetry breaking in a non-perturbative renormalizable quark model: A confining quark model

-We initiate from the QCD action in $4d$ Euclidean space\footnote{We did not write bare quark masses.
-For the simplicity of presentation, we work with one flavour.}, but we add an extra piece:
+We initiate from the QCD action in $4d$ Euclidean space\footnote{We did not write bare quark masses, even though they will be taken into account later on in the paper.
+For simplicity of presentation, we work with one flavour here, see the end Section 3 for a comment related to this.
+The method is however straightforwardly generalizable to the multiflavour case.}, but we add an extra piece: